Shashwat-Patni/Shashwat-patni.Ipv6GlobalRouting.github.io/README.md

 ### Challenges Faced

 There were definitely  times of doubt.
 When i felt like this bug will not go away, or there is something wrong with my design.
 For example: when i found the first few bugs in the implementation or when i was looking into the dynamic Polymorphic approach.
 Discussing with mentors and ns-3 devs helped a lot.
+These challenges helped me learn, as well.
+For starters, the Bitter/sweet Truth about programming in general.
+There are no dead ends, there are always alternatives leading to similar answers.
+Do NOT be Afraid to ask for help .

 ### Suggestions for Future Contributors
-The community bonding period is important!
-Reach out to your mentors early, to discuss the timeline and any prior obligations during the coding period.
-Try to identify areas that require more attention than you would expect.
-Also read through the codebase, and familiarize yourself with the relevant sections that you would use regularly.

-Seek help at the right time.
-If you've put in a lot of effort but are still stuck on an issue, don't delay asking for help.
-There's a high chance someone else has encountered the same issue and can help you solve it.

-Enjoy!
-Your GSoC project will help you learn and have a fun experience with the organization.
-While tasks may seem daunting at first, you'll have great mentors to guide you.
-Make the most out of the opportunity!